RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/examples.md

 ## Data Access Request

 The 2nd example process is for data access application.
-In fact it consists of 2 separate processes, one for __data usage applications__ and another for __data usage applications__.
+In fact, it consists of 2 separate processes, one for __data usage applications__ and another for __data usage applications__.
 Even tho some types of data repositories provide some kind of restricted data access features, this might not always be the case.